nest/nestml/doc/running.rst

    * - ``--dev``
      - (Optional) Enable development mode: code generation is attempted even for models that contain errors, and extra information is rendered in the generated code.
 Default is OFF.
    * - ``--codegen_opts``
      - (Optional) Path to a JSON file containing additional options for the target platform code generator.
+A list of available options can be found under the section "Code generation options" for your intended target platform on the page :ref:`Running NESTML`.

 NEST Simulator target